escreven/liveimport/doc/index.rst

     import hyperparam as hp

 Hidden cell magic is a user experience feature tailored for modern notebook development.
-Others include protection against reloading in the middle of multi-cell runs and optional reload notification.
+Others include tracking indirectly imported modules, protection against reloading in the middle of multi-cell runs, and optional reload notification.

 The :doc:`User Guide <userguide>` describes how to use LiveImport in notebooks, and the :doc:`API Reference <api>` provides more details.
 If you currently use